 Anthony Quartuccio conducted this opera, which is a story of forbidden love, jealousy, betrayal, and tragedy.
 Set on the ancient tropical island of Ceylon (now Sri Lanka), director Richard Harrell sets the stage well from the very beginning, from happy, dancing, drinking citizens to those filled with rage and fury over a traitorous act.

-A contralto is a type of classical female singing voice whose vocal range is the lowest female voice type, [ 1 ] with the lowest tessitura. [ 2 ] [ 3 ] The contralto's vocal range falls between tenor and mezzo-soprano; typically between the F below middle C (F 3 in scientific pitch notation) to the second G above middle C (G 5 ), although at the extremes some voices can reach the E below middle C (E 3 ) or the second B♭ above middle C (B♭5). [ 1 ] [ edit ] Terminology "Contralto" is meaningful only in reference to classical and operatic singing, as other genres lack a system of vocal categorization comparable to that generally accepted in the classical context.
+News.
+Joyce DiDonato - The official web site of Joyce DiDonato.
+Contralto.
+A contralto is a type of classical female singing voice whose vocal range is the lowest female voice type, with the lowest tessitura.
+The contralto's vocal range falls between tenor and mezzo-soprano; typically between the F below middle C (F3 in scientific pitch notation) to the second F above middle C (F5), although at the extremes some voices can reach the E below middle C (E3) or the second B♭ above middle C (B♭5).
+Terminology "Contralto" is meaningful only in reference to classical and operatic singing, as other genres lack a system of vocal categorization comparable to that generally accepted in the classical context.

-The soprano's vocal range (using scientific pitch notation , where middle C = C 4 ) is from approximately middle C (C4) = 261Hz to "high A" (A 5 ) in choral music, or to "soprano C" (C 6 , two octaves above middle C) or higher in operatic music.
+The soprano's vocal range (using scientific pitch notation where middle C is written as "C4") is from approximately middle C (C4) = 261Hz to "high A" (A5) =880 Hz in choral music, or to "soprano C" (C6, two octaves above middle C) =1046 Hz or higher in operatic music.
 In four-part chorale style harmony, the soprano takes the highest part, which usually encompasses the melody.
 Typically, the term "soprano" refers to female singers but at times the term "male soprano" has been used by men who sing in the soprano vocal range using falsetto vocal production instead of the modal voice.
 This practice is most commonly found in the context of choral music in England.